All

 Ready to step inside?

-What to expect from gay romance
+What to expect from my achillean books

 I always struggle to label my technically MM+ titles.
 I don’t think they fit in with the general idea behind MM+.
-Achillean would probably fit best, but I don’t know that it’s as widely understood.
-In the end, I mostly stick to calling them gay books, but gay can feel… icky sometimes too.
-Even when my characters end up in relationships with another man, they’re still queer.
-They still explore and challenge notions of toxic masculinity, heteronormativity, and everything else that comes from trying to live as a man.
-Or to try and navigate “masculine” spaces as a trans-masc or non-binary person.
+Achillean is the best fit, but I always worry it’s not as widely understood as other terms are.
+In the end, I mostly stick to it, even though it’s not the best marketing choice, and that’s because…even when my characters end up in relationships with another man, they’re still queer.

 But anyway.

-What to expect from sapphic romance
+What to expect from my sapphic romance

 Wanna see what I’m talking about?